 The real challenge?
 Lack of financial overview

 Inevitably, these entrepreneurs will at one point or another lose sight of their entire cash flows.
-There are too many small jobs, delays in payments, lack of information of past jobs that have to be invoiced, and significant discrepancies between actual costs and estimated costs.
+There are too many small jobs, delays in payments, lack of information of past jobs that have to be invoiced, regulatory challenges, and significant discrepancies between actual costs and estimated costs.
 All these lead to loss of profits and irregular cash flows.

 Manufacturers in the AV industry have also been struggling lately because of increases in back orders, as delivery times have been at an all-time high.
 These backorders can result in increased unexpected costs, because at some point, these companies will have to pay for the investments that have been initiated in the past.

 Unexpected costs are everywhere and can happen any time.
-Think of the event you worked on two weeks ago.
+Think of the event you worked on two weeks ago, where consumer expectations were at an all-time high.
 You probably hired multiple freelancers to do the job and also had to make sure your inventory was safe on the way there and back (pro tip - get yourself a QR code tracking system to counter this).
-It gets worse if you didn’t have time to make notes for exact worked hours for your freelancers because let’s face it, it’s tough to keep track of every little thing while doing two other things at the same time.

 By the time you have to sit down and understand the invoices that were received, all these extra details will be lost.
 It will take you some time to reevaluate how much the hired individuals actually worked, and eventually you’ll see that they worked more than what was initially discussed in work estimates.
 This leads to more expensive invoices that you have to pay.
-What if this month you also had to pay for a new equipment delivery?
-This will make you push the freelancer’s invoice to the next month, which once again will become an unexpected expense and unbalance your cash flows.
-This can easily turn into a domino effect that can eventually disrupt the business.

 The solution?
 Plan plan plan